morousg/cvGPUSpeedup/README.md

 Every memory read, is an opportunity for compute.

-Whith this idea in mind, this library wants to make OpenCV code run faster on the GPU.
+With this idea in mind, this library wants to make OpenCV code run faster on the GPU.
 Especially for typical pre and post processing operations for DL networks.

 The current code, implements operations that can preserve the Grid structure across different "kernels" or how we call them "operations".
 We do not discard to explore more complex grid patterns in the future, as hardware support for thread block communication improves.